 - An official VN transcript sent to nursing.

 - An official transcript from each college/university attended (other than Howard College) sent to nursing.

-- Results of the Test of Essential Academic Skills (TEAS) (administered by STEPS learning center).
+- Results of the Test of Essential Academic Skills (TEAS) (administered by Testing Center).
 The maximum number of times the TEAS may be taken is three (3).
 TEAS scores greater than five (5) years of age will not be accepted.
 TEAS scores will be accepted from other schools only if mailed or emailed directly to the Howard College ADN offices from the administering school.